 While we have not historically entered into employment agreements with any of our executive officers, the initial terms and conditions of employment of each of the Named Executive Officers (other than Mr. Zuk) were set forth in a written employment offer letter.
-Each of these arrangements was approved by our board of directors or, in certain instances, our compensation committee.
-We believe that these employment offer letters were necessary to induce these individuals to forego other employment opportunities or leave their current employer for the uncertainty of a demanding position in a new and unfamiliar organization.
+Each of these arrangements was approved by our board of directors or, in certain instances, the compensation committee.
+We believed that these employment offer letters were necessary to induce these individuals to forego other employment opportunities or leave their current employer for the uncertainty of a demanding position in a new and unfamiliar organization.

-In filling these executive positions, our board of directors and compensation committee were aware that it would be necessary to recruit candidates with the requisite experience and skills to manage a growing business in a unique market niche.
+In filling these executive positions, our board of directors and the compensation committee were aware that it would be necessary to recruit candidates with the requisite experience and skills to manage a growing business in a unique market niche.
 Accordingly, it recognized that it would need to develop competitive compensation packages to attract qualified candidates in a dynamic labor market.
-At the same time, our board of directors and compensation committee were sensitive to the need to integrate the new executive officers into the executive compensation structure that we were seeking to develop, balancing both competitive and internal equity considerations.
+At the same time, our board of directors and the compensation committee were sensitive to the need to integrate new executive officers into the executive compensation structure that we were seeking to develop, balancing both competitive and internal equity considerations.
 Each of these employment offer letters provided for "at will" employment and set forth the initial compensation arrangements for the executive officer, including an initial base salary, an annual cash bonus opportunity, and an equity award in the form of a stock option to purchase shares of our common stock.

-In December 2011, we entered into new confirmatory employment agreements and/or amendments with Messrs.
-McLaughlin, Zuk, and Batra in order to achieve consistency in the employment terms among our executive officers.
+In December 2011, we entered into new employment agreements with our executive officers in order to achieve consistency in the employment terms among our executive officers.
 For a summary of the material terms and conditions of these employment arrangements, see "-Executive Employment Agreements" below.